popolo-project/popolo-spec/specs/index.md

 <h1 id="history">7.
 Change history</h1>

 * 2014-12-15: Add an identifier property to the Motion class.
+* 2014-12-14: Add a video property to the Speech class.
 * 2014-11-23: Add a Speech class.
 * 2014-10-28: A Membership need not have an organization if it has a post.
 * 2014-06-22: Remove the object property from the Motion class.